isaqueks/naeb/README.md

 * Generic Typed-CRUD System
 	* For setting up a new CRUD, instantiate the `SimpleCrud` class (or create your own class from `Crud` base).
 	* Tutorial:
-		* First, the model object needs to be created:
+		* First, the model object needs to be defined:
 		*   ```ts
               const userModel = new ObjectModel([
                   new Field('id', 'INTEGER', ['PRIMARY KEY']),